Have you ever noticed there are many Pokemon that look like Pikachu? Let’s examine them. Updated August 7, 2019.

 Plusle and Minun

-The second Pikachu clones came paired together in generation three, back when there were a total of 386 Pokemon.
+The second Pikachu clones came paired together in generation three (Ruby and Sapphire), back when there were a total of 386 Pokemon.
 During generation three Double Battles made their debut.
 Two Pokemon could fight side by side against two other Pokemon for the first time in a Pokemon game.
 So, Game Freak (the developers that created Pokemon) decided to create two Pikachu lookalikes that would compliment each other in double battles.
 They have no evolutions or pre-evolutions, and their stats aren’t anything special.

-When generation four came around, another Pikachu clone appeared.
+When generation four (Diamond and Pearl) came around, another Pikachu clone appeared.
 Pachirisu is an electric squirrel Pokemon.
 It has no evolutions or pre-evolutions, and its stats are pretty terrible.
 Only its Speed and Special Defense are decent.

 Like Pikachu and Marill, Pachirisu kept its name throughout the various language translations around the world.

-In generation five, another Pikachu duplicate appeared, but this time it was a flying- and electric-type Pokemon.
+In generation five (Black and White), another Pikachu duplicate appeared, but this time it was a flying- and electric-type Pokemon.
 Emolga is a flying squirrel Pokemon.
 Its stats aren’t anything special, but it does have a decent set of moves it can learn.

 This Pokemon’s name was very similar to the original Japanese name, but one letter was changed for some reason.
 The original name was Emonga, but when it was translated into other languages, they changed it to Emolga.
 For those that don’t know, Momonga is the Japanese name for flying squirrel.